1992—Ph.D., Art History, Stanford University

 Eunyoung Park, "Situating Contemporary Korean Art in the Age of Globalization."
 Defended April 2018.

-Mindy A. Besaw, “Re-Framing the American West: Contemporary Artists Engage the Past.”
+Mindy A. Besaw, “Re-Framing the American West: Contemporary Artists Engage History.”
 (Co-directed with Charles Eldredge) Defended November 2015.

 Brittany Lockard, “Size Matters: Imagery of the Fat Female Body in the Art of Lucian Freud, Jenny Saville, Joel-Peter Witkin, Laurie Toby Edison, Leonard Nimoy, and Laura Aguilar.”
 Defended April 2012